The documentation you're currently reading is for version 3.6.0. Click here to view documentation for the latest stable version.

 This command will download packs from the StackStorm Exchange organization on GitHub, place them under

-By default, the latest version of a pack will be installed, but you can specify a particular version, branch, tag, or even a commit hash.
-Exact version with
+By default, the latest release of the pack will be installed, but you can specify a particular version, branch, tag, or even a commit hash.
+Just use =:

 # Fetch a specific commit st2 pack install cloudflare=776b9a4 # Or a version tag st2 pack install cloudflare=0.1.0 # Or a branch st2 pack install https://github.com/emedvedev/chatops_tutorial=testing